 Mike Waters

 Mike Waters has a Master’s degree in electrical engineering from Oklahoma State University and is currently works in a management role for engineering and product at ZAYO Telecommunications .
 He is an advocate for teaching chess to scholastic age kids and currently runs the Jenks Chess Club with help from his family.
-Mike earned his Local tournament director certification in 2024.
+Mike earned his Local tournament director certification in 2024 and is currently working on his senior-level certification.

 Debasish Roy Choudhury